XingxingHuang/DeepLearningTechniques_2D/README.md

 **softmax vs sigmoid** Softmaxing class scores assume that the classes are mutually exclusive.

 **Selective Search** [Selective Search for Object Recognition](http://www.huppelen.nl/publications/selectiveSearchDraft.pdf) A traditional CV method for region proposals used in RCNN.
 Considered color, texture, size, fill similarity between blocks and combine them using the minimum spanning tree method.
+Another CV technique Deformable Part Model ([DPM](http://people.cs.uchicago.edu/~pff/papers/latent.pdf)), which extends HOG feature,  is also used before CNN.

 **Edge Boxes** Locating Object Proposals from Edges, use only CV method. decrease the region proposal speed from 2s (Selective Search) to 0.2 s